 Folder 212 |

-Volume 18, 1839-184013 pp. Alexander Boyd Hawkins account book, including accounts for slaves' shoes. |
+Volume 18, 1839-184013 pp. Records of enslavement and/or free people of color: Alexander Boyd Hawkins account book, chiefly accounts of shoes made for enslaved people by Charles, an enslaved cobbler. |

 Folder 213 |

-Volume 19, 1842-184310 pp. List of personal property, including slaves, belonging to P. E. A. Jones and sold under trust made February 1842 for the benefit of John D. Hawkins and Wesley W. Young. |
+Volume 19, 1842-184310 pp. Records of enslavement and/or free people of color: List of enslaved people and other personal property belonging to P. E. A. Jones and sold under trust made February 1842 for the benefit of John D. Hawkins and Wesley W. Young. |

 Folder 214 |